 Attendance for course gatherings is self-reported and comprises a significant portion of a student’s overall course grade.
 If illness or other temporary issue arises and a student does not attend a gathering, the student’s grade will be negatively impacted.
 (See 5.5.3 Gathering Cancellations, Excusals, and Waivers for further details).
 Specific information regarding how attendance impacts grades may be found within each of the academic courses.
 Students should carefully consult the grading policy contained in their course syllabus to determine how heavily gathering attendance will weigh in to their final grade.

 Service missionaries are expected to attend all gatherings and are also encouraged to attend institute gatherings (where applicable).

 On the rare occasion that missionaries must be absent, they should schedule a substitute well in advance.
 Potential substitutes could include other local or previous service missionaries, the institute instructor, a former student, or other individuals who are actively involved in the program.
 Please contact their BYU-Pathway area manager with questions.

 Missionaries play a key role in establishing a spiritual environment wherein the Holy Ghost can minister.
 This involves minimizing potential distractions.
 It is recommended that students do not bring their children, family members, friends, or other visitors with them to the weekly gatherings.

 Individuals who are interested in observing a PathwayConnect gathering prior to applying for admission into the program are always welcome, but such visits should be scheduled through the service missionaries when possible.

 Additionally, local priesthood/auxiliary leaders; BYU-Idaho faculty; program administrators; and other employees of the Church, Seminaries & Institutes, and BYU-Idaho are welcome at PathwayConnect gatherings.
-They can schedule visits by contacting the BYU-Pathway Support Center.
+They can schedule visits by contacting BYU-Pathway Support.